-This Agreement was signed on 26 February 1996 and subsequently ratified by the BH government.
+This Agreement was signed on 26 February 1996 and subsequently ratified by the government of the Republic of BH according to the procedure under the law of 1994.
 The ratification was published on 4 April 1996.
 As set out above, the procedural validity of the Agreement will therefore depend on the question whether it was really necessary at the time to conclude such an Agreement to ensure the continuity of the State of BH.